How technology is helping provide 'personalised' news feed, content: Dailyhunt's Umang Bedi explains

 "It would be unfair to say that we are an aggregator, we have moved well beyond that.
 When you think about our sources of content, we work with large organisations, about 1,500 of them, we work with 15,000 professionally generated content creators," he said.

-He said Dailyhunt has the ability to use content to drive deep personalisation without compromising on user privacy or details.
+He said Dailyhunt has the ability to use content to 'drive deep personalisation' without compromising on user privacy or details.

 "This is not a user-generated content, its professionally generated content.
 On the news side, we also have 10,000 stringers across India who give us news content.
 Think of us content discovery destination for Bharat in local languages, supporting 14-15 different languages where we have the ability of using our content to drive deep personalisation without compromising on user privacy or user details.
 So, now we are starting to curate our own content, we are setting up studios and moving on to curating a few shows in the future," he further said.

-When asked about the difference between curating and now creating, Bedi said, "We haven't got to truly creating ourselves, we have a publisher called OneIndia that we have acquired and they create content," he added.
+When asked about the difference between curating and creating, Bedi said, "We haven't got to truly creating ourselves, we have a publisher called OneIndia that we have acquired and they create content."

 On how technology and machine learning is being effectively used:

 "We are a tech platform and not a content company per say.
-On the tech platform, you will be surprised but the algorithm and the machine learning decides.
+On the tech platform, you will be surprised but the algorithm and the machine learning decides."

 "We ingest content from our partners onto our platform such that the user experience is always engaging," he said.

-Further explaining how the machine learning helps in enhancing user experience he said the content graph takes various variable into account.
+Further explaining how the machine learning helps in enhancing user experience, he said the content graph takes various variables into account while personalising the feed for a particular user.

 "In real time when a user comes in, we have got a content graph that continuously improve depending on how he/she is consuming content.
 What kind of content does he/she click on, What is the time spent, What are the like/dislike signals, what are the shares and comments?
 On the based on that we curate a news feed that is deeply personal for them," he added.